sinangoker/mobiquity-packer/README.md

 # Mobiuqity Assignment : Package Challenge

-A packer implementation has been realised as a library project by using technologies below.
+A packer implementation has been performed as a library project using technologies below.

 ### Dependencies
 * Java 11